 Lightworks Pro - Best for Professional Post-Production

-If you are looking for a video editor for color grading that will produce Hollywood based videos, Lightworks Pro is your go-to software.
+If you are looking for a video editor for color grading that will produce Hollywood-like footage, Lightworks Pro is your go-to software.

 It is best for professional video editing but it also has color tools that range from basic to advanced.